Ebony and Ivory: Bond's first black sexual conquest in 1973, Rosie Carver

-Only five, six at a push, of the 24 Bond films have been faithful adaptions of Fleming’s novels.
-The producers have taken Fleming’s titles, but these films were far from faithful to the books, with only the characters’ names used.
-Fleming’s plots have been largely discarded since 1969.
+Only five, six at a push, of the 24 Bond films have been faithful adaptions of Fleming's novels.
+The producers have taken Fleming's titles, but these films were far from loyal to the books, with only the characters' names used.
+Fleming's plots have been largely discarded since 1969.
 So why must everything go back to Fleming when there have been 19 Bond films that had very little to do with his novels?
-If we had to religiously stick to Fleming, then the series would have closed when George Lazenby threw the towel in.
+If we had to stick to Fleming religiously, the series would have closed when George Lazenby threw the towel in.

-The “Let’s cast a white Shaft” is often wheeled out, and “let’s have a white Martin Luther King or Nelson Mandela”.
-Shaft being black is fundamental to his character — Bond being white isn’t.
-Martin Luther King and Nelson Mandela being black are integral to their stories — Bond being white isn’t.
-And one other slight thing: Mandela and Luther King were real people.
-James Bond is/was not.
-The Bond films have only referenced 007’s parents three times; Bond’s mother was Swiss, but whose to say that she had to be white?
+The "Let's cast a white Shaft" is often wheeled out, and "let's have a white Martin Luther King or Nelson Mandela".
+Shaft being black is fundamental to his character — Bond being white isn't.
+Martin Luther King and Nelson Mandela being black are integral to their stories — Bond being white isn't.
+One other slight thing: Mandela and Luther King were real people, and James Bond is/was not.
+The Bond films have only referenced 007's parents three times; Bond's mother was Swiss, but who's to say that she had to be white?

 Times evolve, and so has the series.
 From Russia with Love is a great film, but the franchise would have gotten pretty stale had there been 24 of them.

 Some other points to consider:

 Ian Fleming's Bond wasn't blonde — unlike Daniel Craig

 Fleming would have gawped at a black Felix Leiter and Miss Moneypenny, and a female M — all have happened with huge success